How To Make The Best Homemade Cat Food (Including Raw Diet And Cooked Recipes!)

 We’ve looked all over for recipes, and although many websites and cat owners give a wide variety of information regarding what foods you can actually use, very few have unique recipes that are sufficient for your cat’s nutrient needs.

-Rather than give you a list of sub-par recipes, we’ve chosen two – just two – to recommend.
+Rather than give you a list of sub-par recipes, we’ve chosen two – just two, on purpose – to recommend.
 These are both high in protein, low (or no) carbs, and trusted by many raw-fed experts.
 In fact, the raw chicken recipe is found on almost any homemade cat food page that’s even decently reputable.

 I didn’t reinvent the wheel.
 I typically use the chicken recipe listed below, but I know many people love to experiment with rabbit or a cooked meal as well, which is why I included the stew recipe, too.